• Skip to main content

 Deep Fried Sweet Potato Fries two batches of sweet potato fries on a paper towel lined dish one after the first fry and still bright orange and the second is brown after second fry

-How to Season Sweet Potato Fries
+Best Seasoning for Sweet Potato Fries

 Make sure you have your seasoning ready before the fries come out of the deep fryer.
 As soon as the second fry is done on the sweet potatoes and you drain them on paper towels, the seasoning needs to go on.
 I liberally salt them and then sprinkle on sweet paprika.
-If you want a spicy sweet potato french fry, you can use hot paprika or even a bit of cayenne and garlic.
-For a sweet woodsy take, sprinkle these sweet potato fries with cinnamon

 Deep Fried Sweet Potato Fries a glass dish lined with paper towel and cooked fries in it with paprika being sprinkled on them and a small glass bowl to the side with dipping sauce